blinksocks/blinksocks/docs/performance/README.md

 Here I prepared a simple report to show the performance of `blinksock` in the real world.

+> NOTE: This report only shows the behaviour of blinksocks when download a single large file in a specific environment.

 ## Test Steps

 1. Choose a configuration and deploy blinksocks on both client and server.